|MP 7.01.14||Open and Thoracoscopic Approaches to Treat Atrial Fibrillation (Maze and Related Procedures)|

 Reviewed with literature search/7:2013

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-The classic Cox maze III procedure is a complex surgical procedure that involves sequential atriotomy incisions that interrupt the aberrant atrial conduction pathways in the heart for patients with atrial fibrillation.
+Open surgical techniques.
+The classic Cox-Maze III procedure is a complex surgical procedure that involves sequential atriotomy incisions that interrupt the aberrant atrial conduction pathways in the heart for patients with atrial fibrillation.
 The procedure is also intended to preserve atrial pumping function.
 It is indicated for patients who do not respond to medical or other surgical antiarrhythmic therapies and is often performed in conjunction with correction of structural cardiac conditions such as valve repair or replacement.
 This procedure is considered the gold standard for surgical treatment of drug-resistant AF with an approximately 90% success rate.

 The maze procedure entails making incisions in the heart that:

 - direct an impulse from the sinoatrial (SA) node to the atrioventricular (AV) node;

 - preserve activation of the entire atrium; and

 - block re-entrant impulses that are responsible for AF or atrial flutter.

 The classic Cox-Maze procedure is performed on a non-beating heart during cardiopulmonary bypass.
 Simplification of the maze procedure has evolved with the use of different ablation tools such as microwave, cryotherapy, ultrasound, and radiofrequency (RF) energy sources to create the atrial lesions instead of employing the incisional technique used in the classic maze procedure.